 Nancy: Oral communication is the most effective tool to transform an audience.
 Throughout history, presenter-to-audience exchanges have rallied revolutions, spread innovation, and spawned movements.
 Yet in business communication we insert slides in the mix and it breaks, rendering the art form almost non-existent.
 Even though presentations are the currency of business activity most presentations are boring and ineffective.

-If presentations are so bad, why are they scheduled?
+If presentations are so bad, why do we schedule them?
 People inherently know that connecting in person can yield powerful outcomes.
 We crave human connection.
 There’s no greater way to connect with each other or to an idea than through story.

 For many years there’s been no discipline or best practices regarding story.
 In the last decade or so, authors, trainers, and leaders have begun to capture best practices and develop disciplines and methodology around the form.
 Story has an almost otherworldly power to transform others and that power is just starting to reach momentum in business.

-Coach: In your book Resonate, you state that an entire presentation can be structured as a story.
+Coach: In your book Resonate, you state we can structure an entire presentation as a story.
 Can you briefly explain what you mean?

 Nancy: Story can be used two ways in a presentation—as a structural framework and as a moment of emotional appeal.
 As a story framework, the structure should have a clear beginning, middle, and end.
 There needs to be two clear turning points: first when it transitions from beginning to middle and then from middle to end.

 We call the first turning point a Call to Adventure, because you’re asking your audience to suspend their current position and join you on a journey toward your position.
 The second turning point is a Call to Action which should state what’s expected of the audience and should appeal to the doers, innovators, resourcers, and influencers in the audience.

 The middle should structurally move back and forth between what is and what could be.
 This helps the audience see the transformation you’re asking them to take on—whether it’s a new belief or a new behavior.

-Coach: Why should learning experience designers care about stories?
+Coach: Why should learning experience designers care about visual storytelling?
 How does it relate to learning?